trickstercache/trickster-docker-images/README.md

+# NOTE

+We have relocated the Trickster Dockerfile and Docker image publishing pipeline into the the [main Trickster project](https://github.com/trickstercache/trickster).
+This project is archived, unsupported and may not work anymore.

 # Trickster Docker Images

 This project maintains and publishes the Dockerfile for Trickster.
 The GitHub actions in this project build and publish images to Docker Hub via GitHub Actions.